Carol R. Ember and Melvin Ember

 The SCCS sample, developed by Murdock and White (1969) is also a stratified sample, but it was based on dividing the world into 200 culture areas (strata).
 The authors tried to find one well-described society in each of 200 areas, but ended up with 186 societies.
 For those culture areas with multiple cases within a culture area, the authors used their judgment about what case to include.
 Unlike the PSF, which has multiple time periods and multilple subcultues represented, the creators chose a specific time and place focus for each society.
 They usually opted for the earliest time frame that had comprehensive coverage.

 Simple Random Sample

 The Simple Random Sample (SRS) is in the process of being built.
 It was drawn by choosing from C. Ember’s (1992) concordance of cross-cultural samples.
 The only criteria was that there had to be at least the equivalent of one ethnography.
 Because cultures are added randomly, the cultures in that sample can be considered representative sample of a fairly large list of cultures around the world (from about 8 different cross-cultural samples.
-Since as of January 2014 there were only 28 cultures, most researchers would not consider this a large enough sample.
-However, these 28 cultures could be added to the PSF sample.
+Since as of the present there are less than 30 cultures, most researchers would not consider this a large enough sample.
+However, these cultures could be added to the PSF sample.

 Size of Sample